mitotic/slidoc/README.md

 which case they will appear for indexing, but will not be displayed in the main slide.

-Concepts: :Slidoc, document structure
+Tags: :Slidoc, document structure

 ---

-## Concepts and Notes
+## Tags and Notes

-Two additional pieces of information may optionally be included in each slide: a list of concepts and additional notes.
-A concept list may appear anywhere in the slide, but notes can only appear at the very end of the slide.
+Two additional pieces of information may optionally be included in each slide: a list of tags/concepts and additional notes.
+A tag list may appear anywhere in the slide, but notes can only appear at the very end of the slide.

 Example:

-    Concepts: primary topic1; primary topic2, subtopic2: secondary topic3, subtopic3; secondary topic4; ...
+    Tags: primary topic1; primary topic2, subtopic2: secondary topic3, subtopic3; secondary topic4; ...

     Notes: Additional material

-Concept lists are used generate an automatic concept index.
+Tag/concept lists are used generate an automatic index.
 Indexing is done separately for regular slides and question slides.
 Slidoc supports concept chain navigation.
 Starting from the index, you can easily navigate between all places in the document where a particular concept is discussed.

-Concepts: concepts, list; concepts, multiple: concepts, tracking
+Tags: concepts, list; concepts, multiple: concepts, tracking

-Notes: Concept lists have two parts: primary concept list and secondary concept list, separated by a colon.
+Notes: Tag lists have two parts: primary tag list and secondary tag list, separated by a colon.
 Either part may be omitted.
-(If there are no primary concepts, then a colon should precede the secondary concept list.)
+(If there are no primary tag, then a colon should precede the secondary tag list.)

-Concept lists are semicolon-separated.
-Each concept uses the syntax `topic, subtopic` where `topic` or `subtopic` is a space-separated phrase, with `subtopic` being optional.
-Concepts are not visible during a slideshow, but are displayed in the printed version of the lecture.
+Tag lists are semicolon-separated.
+Each tag uses the syntax `topic, subtopic` where `topic` or `subtopic` is a space-separated phrase, with `subtopic` being optional.
+Tags are not visible during a slideshow, but are displayed in the printed version of the lecture.